Pilot projects for On-Farm Irrigation Efficiency Program

 The On-Farm Irrigation Efficiency (Pilot Projects) Program aimed to test delivery models for acquiring water savings from future on-farm works programs.
-The experience and information gained will help inform how the Australian Government will work with irrigators in the future.
+The experience and information gained from the Pilot Projects helped inform future funding programs.

-This program is part of the Sustainable Rural Water Use and Infrastructure program which is funding key rural water projects to improve the efficiency and productivity of water use and management.
+This program was part of the Sustainable Rural Water Use and Infrastructure program which is funding key rural water projects to improve the efficiency and productivity of water use and management.

 Final applications to the program closed in August 2008.